 These steps are a good start, but are just a simple baseline for company-wide best practices.
-However, nothing protects your organisation’s network and data better than thorough cyber security protections, like CyberEdge’s full suite of enterprise-grade security solutions.
+However, nothing protects your organisation’s network and data better than thorough cyber security and malware protection, like CyberEdge’s full suite of enterprise-grade security solutions.

 What to read next: